 What’s A Registered Agent?

+A registered agent is an individual or business tasked with receiving and documenting important tax forms, answering official government notices, and dealing with any legal documents or lawsuits on behalf of your LLC.
 US states and jurisdictions make it mandatory for newly organized entities to designate a registered agent for the agent to accept court process service on behalf of the business.

 Who Can You Elect As A Registered Agent?